 Postdoctoral Research Bursaries for Clinical Trainees offer funding for clinical trainees to undertake a research project after completion of a PhD, during completion of their clinical specialty training.

 The Clinician Scientist Fellowship offers excellent individuals the opportunity to develop their clinical academic research career.

-The Advanced Clinician Scientist Fellowship offers excellent individuals the opportunity to develop an independent clinical academic research career.
+The Advanced Clinician Scientist Fellowship offers excellent individuals who have postdoc experience the opportunity to develop an independent clinical academic research career.

 How proposals are judged

 The Clinical Careers Committee meets twice a year to assess applications.
 Applications are judged on the basis of scientific excellence, the research environment, candidate’s track record, and relevance of the research to the aims of Cancer Research UK

 Professor Iain McNeish - Chair – Institute of Cancer Sciences, University of Glasgow

 Dr David Adams – Experimental Cancer Genetics, Wellcome Trust Sanger Institute